The AccuQuilt fabric cutting machine has exploded onto the quilting scene in the past couple of years.

 Know, too, that a fabric cutter does not replace your current rotary cutting tools or scissors.
 You still need both during the construction of your quilts.

-Expect to sacrifice a bit of fabric at the beginning.
 My personal experience with my own Go! and Studio cutters is that a little practice was needed to get the hang of cutting with these machines.
 Accuquilt recommends practicing a bit on some scrap fabric.

 And finally, not only are you cutting several layers at a time (which differs based on fabric thickness and machine model) the dies are designed to eliminate the need to cut off those pesky dog ears—you know those points that peak out on anything made with triangles.